AzMarie Livingston: Early life

 Livingston was born Ashley Marie Livingston in California's San Fernando Valley and raised in Milwaukee, Wisconsin.
-According to Livingston, the name "AzMarie" is an amalgam of her first and middle names, and she took the "Az".
+According to Livingston, the name "AzMarie" is an amalgam of her first and middle names.
 Livingston was raised primarily by her single mother.
 Her father is gay, and Livingston describes the relationship between her parents as them being "best friends".
 She came out to him first as a lesbian, with her father being immediately accepting because of his own orientation; her mother taking more time, with initial disappointment.
 Now her mother is a strong supporter of her career.
 Livingston says she was bullied growing up over her androgyny.
 As a child, she moved to the Milwaukee, Wisconsin area, where she later attended Nicolet High School.
 At age 9, Livingston became interested in modeling after traveling with her father on vacation to Los Angeles, California, but according to Livingston, "I took a break when I was younger because it didn't pick up as much.
 I wanted to have a childhood."
 After graduating high school, Livingston attended the University of Wisconsin-Whitewater before dropping out after three semesters and moving to Los Angeles to further her career.
 She is primarily of African-American ancestry, but also partial German and Indian descent.